Cheiy04/alx_database/SQL_introduction/README.md

-This folder will show the basics of sql and how to run functions in sql.
+This folder will show the basics of sql and how to run functions in SQL.